How Do You Co-Parent With a Difficult Ex? (Without Drama)

 Unfortunately, she’s trading our children’s peace of mind for her own ego.

 But at the end of the day, the only thing you can control is yourself.
-So while it’s painful to see a toxic co-parent minimize the kids’ needs, you can’t change them.
+So while it’s painful to see a toxic ex co-parent minimize the kids’ needs, you can’t change them.
 They can change.
 And your former partner can choose to make different choices and start to have a healthy relationship with you, it ultimately has to be their choice.

 And trying to force them to change or really take a look at their destructive behavior is very unlikely to bring about change.
 And it will just make direct contact with them near impossible.